When most Westerners think of “eating utensils” they think of spoons, forks, knives, and, maybe, sporks. What if there was a better option?

 If you are going to be using chopsticks regularly, considering getting a chopsticks bowl.
 These bowls have notches for setting down your chopsticks and are the perfect shape for many Eastern-style noodle dishes.
 They come in a wide variety of beautifully painted colors and patterns.

-- There are some foods that are difficult to eat with chopsticks, especially very round or slippery foods like mac and cheese or soup.
+- There are some foods that might be difficult to eat with chopsticks, especially very round or slippery foods like mac and cheese or soup.
 You may want to keep a spoon handy for these.

 - If you set out chopsticks for use at a meal you are hosting, some of your guests may be unfamiliar with them.